 - INFERIOR MYOCARDIAL INJURY WITH RECIPROCAL CHANGES IN LATERAL LEADS, however cannot exclude lateral myocardial injury

 I hope that this has made understanding ECG changes consistent with myocardial ischaemic changes a bit clearer for you.
-I have included a couple more ECGs below for you to try to diagnose; leave your answers in the comments section below!

 - Abbott Northwestern Medical Education Department.
 (2015).
 Student ECG: Ischemia, injury and infarction.
 Retrieved from: http://www.anwresidency.com/students/talks/ekg/ischemia.pdf